 1. Turn It Into a Portable Drive

 Once you upgrade your laptop’s drive or run out of space on your PC, you have a functional HDD in your hands.
-Put it to use again by popping it into an external hard drive enclosure.
+Put it to use again by popping it into an external hard drive enclosure: you’ll have a DIY external hard drive.

 Depending on the drive and the enclosure, you’ll be able to use it with or without a power adapter.
 As a rule of thumb, power adapters are helpful for desktop (3.5-inch) hard drives, while adapters aren’t usually needed for laptop (2.5-inch) drives.